 - Quarantines based on possible exposure, rather than symptoms only, can reduce asymptomatic and presymptomatic transmission.
 Specifically, the mandatory testing and quarantining of international travelers appears to be an effective policy.

 - Clear communication is crucial.
 A clear, consistent, and serious narrative is important throughout the crisis.

-- A strong whole-of-society approach engages multi-sectoral stakeholders in decision-making process and activate cohesive participation of appropriate measures.
+- A strong whole-of-society approach engages multisectoral stakeholders in decision-making processes and encourages cohesive participation in appropriate measures.

 This framework identified three countries which provide key success stories in addressing the pandemic: South Korea, Vietnam and Germany.
-In follow-up articles, in-country experts provide key insights into how these countries achieved this.
+In these related articles, in-country experts provide key insights into how these countries achieved this.